murex/EventStormingJournal/_pages/1h-event-storming-book.md

 - Decide where to act
 - Act!
 - Follow-up
-- References to go further on Event Storming the flow
+- Going further with Event Storming the flow

 ### 6. Remote facilitation

 - Rethinking Event Storming in remote
 - References to go further

-### 7. General tips for Event Storming
+### 7. General tips

+- Software Architecture and Design Tips for Event Storming
-- 4 tips that will make your Big Picture Event Storming successful
+- Facilitation Tips for Event Storming
-- 21 More Event Storming Tips
+- Domain Knowledge tips for Event Storming
-- 7 tactics that will make your Design-Level Event Storming pay-off
+- Time Management tips for Event Storming

 ### 8. Conclusion